HumphreyLu6/CMPUT-412-C3/README.md

         - 2. If the robot hit a long red line it will enter the PassThrough state to perform a stop at the long red line
         - 3. If the robot hit a short red line it will enter the TaskControl state to determine how many 90 degrees it should trun and then it goes into Rotate state which controls the robot's rotation based on the yaw value.
         - 4. In the Rotate state, the robot will determine what kind of work it will do based on current value.
-        - 5. For the task to count number of white tubes, the robot will detect how many red/green contours are in the front and indicate the number by Led lights and sound.
+        - 5. For the task to count number of white tubes, the robot will detect how many red contours are in the front and indicate the number by Led lights and sound.
-        - 6. The robot remembres what shape the green contour is in location
+        - 6. For the task at location 2, the robot will detect how many red/green contours are in the front and indicate the total number by Led lights and sound, the robot will remember what shape the green contour is in location2.
-        - (New)
-        - 7. The robot goes 'off ramp' points to park at the center of the square right in front of the AR tag.
-        - 8. The robot parks in the center of the specific square determined by the joy stick
+        - 7. The robot goes 'off ramp' to dock at three locations, one has a the AR tag in the front, one has a contour with same shape in location 2 in the front, one has the index specified in the biginning of the game.
+The robot will parks in the center of the each square/location.
-        - 9. After the robot finishs all parking task it will go to the 'on ramp' point and continue the ''lcoation 3' task in competition 2.
+        - 9. After the robot finishs all parking task it will go to the 'on ramp' point and continue the 'lcoation 3' task, which is find the matching shape at location 2.
         - 10. The robot will go through all the shapes when selecting the shapes.
 If it found the right one it will make a turn on a light and make a sound.
         - 11. The run is ended when the robot is back to the starting line